Tableau Software: History

+While at Stanford, founders Hanrahan and Stolte, as well as Diane Tang, created the predecessor to Tableau, named Polaris; Polaris was a data visualization software tool, built with the support of a United States Department of Energy defense program, the Accelerated Strategic Computing Initiative (ASCI).
+ASCI was formed to facilitate the simulation and modeling of nuclear weapons.

-Tableau was founded in January 2003 by Pat Hanrahan, Christian Chabot, and Chris Stolte, and moved its headquarters to the Fremont neighborhood of Seattle, Washington, the following year.
+Tableau was formally founded in January 2003 by Pat Hanrahan, Christian Chabot, and Chris Stolte, and moved its headquarters to the Fremont neighborhood of Seattle, Washington, the following year.
 The company has since expanded its Fremont headquarters and announced plans in 2016 for an auxiliary campus in suburban Kirkland, Washington.
 A new headquarters building opened near Gas Works Park in Wallingford in March 2017 and was followed by a new building in Fremont that opened in 2018.

 In August 2016, Tableau announced the appointment of Adam Selipsky as president and CEO, effective September 16, 2016, replacing co-founder Christian Chabot as CEO.

 In June 2018, Tableau acquired Empirical Systems, a Cambridge, Massachusetts based artificial intelligence startup, with plans to integrate the company's technology into the Tableau platform.
 Tableau also announced plans to establish an office in Cambridge as a result of the deal.

-On June 10, 2019, Tableau was acquired by Salesforce in an all-stock deal worth over $15 billion.
+On June 10, 2019, Tableau was acquired by Salesforce in an all-stock deal worth $15.7 billion, being the largest acquisition in Salesforce's history at the time.

 In March 2021, Tableau announced the appointment of Mark Nelson as president and CEO, replacing Adam Selipsky.
+Current CEO of Tableau is a longtime Salesforce exec Ryan Aytay.

-Notable Tableau employees include Deputy Assistant Secretary of Defense Phil Carter and computer scientist and author Leland Wilkinson.
+Notable Tableau employees include Jock Mackinlay and computer scientist and author Leland Wilkinson.

 Finances

 On May 17, 2013, Tableau launched an initial public offering on the New York Stock Exchange, raising more than $250 million.
 Prior to its IPO, Tableau raised over $45 million in venture capital investment from investors such as the NEA and Meritech.

-The company's 2013 revenue reached $232.44 million, an 82% growth over 2012's $128 million.
-In 2010, Tableau reported revenue of $34.2 million.
-That figure grew to $62.4 million in 2011 and $127.7 million in 2012.
-Profit during the same periods came to $2.7 million, $3.4 million, and $1.6 million, respectively.
+Tableau's revenue grew significantly from 2010 through 2013, reporting $34.2 million in 2010, $62.4 million in 2011, $127.7 million in 2012, and $232.44 million in 2013.
+Profit from 2010 to 2012 was $2.7 million, $3.4 million, and $1.6 million, respectively.

-Community

-Tableau has an extensive community of developers who have created over 2 million public visualizations.
-Tableau hosts a visualization contest annually called Iron Viz, modeled after Iron Chef.
-The winners of the qualifier round of Iron Viz compete live on-stage at Tableau's annual conference.

-Wikileaks and policy changes
+WikiLeaks and policy changes

 On December 2, 2010, Tableau deleted WikiLeaks' visualizations about the United States diplomatic cables leak, stating it was due to direct political pressure from US Senator Joe Lieberman.

 On February 21, 2011, Tableau posted an updated data policy.
 The accompanying blog post cited the two main changes as (1) creating a formal complaint process and (2) using freedom of speech as a guiding principle.
 In addition, the post announced the creation of an advisory board to help the company navigate future situations that "push the boundaries" of the policy.
 Tableau likened the new policy to the model set forth in the Digital Millennium Copyright Act, and opined that under the new policy, Wikileaks' visuals would not have been removed, as "the underlying data were statistics about the cables, not the cables themselves".